 NOTE: The market hourly rate reported here is the median of the minimum rates charged by outside counsel.
-The median of all rates charged would be even higher.

 Clients who are charged for OAG legal services through MOUs also pay below the market rate for private counsel.
 MOU clients paid OAG an estimated \$141.50 per hour, on average, based on their annual payment amounts and the number of hours recorded by their attorneys.
 This was essentially the same as the \$141.39 OAG hourly rate.